tpwd/ke_search/Documentation/Templating/CustomValuesResultRow.rst

     ke_search/Classes/Lib/Pluginbase.php

-Write a viewhelper
+Write a Viewhelper
 ..................

-You could also write a viewhelper.
-Since you have the type and the UID of the original record available, you could pass this to the viewhelper and you are then free to create whatever content you want.
+You could also write a Viewhelper.
+Since you have the type and the UID of the original record available, you could pass this to the Viewhelper and you are then free to create whatever content you want.

 Debug available values
 ......................